Advanced search

 2. Combine keyword + semantic – use keywords for precision and semantic for breadth

-3. Add description required words – when titles are noisy, require a keyword in the description (e.g. remote/home/hybrid for remote-friendly roles) to cut out signals that don’t actually match
+3. Add description required words – when titles are noisy, require a keyword in the description (e.g. remote/home/hybrid for remote-friendly roles) to cut out signals that don’t actually match.
+For a structured filter instead of keywords, see Work arrangement filter

 4. Use “Exclude staffing agencies” instead of manually listing staffing stop words